 Are you suffering from a serious illness or injury that prevents you from working?

 You've been injured or diagnosed with a serious illness.
 Now you can't do your job.
 Or any job.
 How will you care for your children?
 Pay your bills?
 Keep your home?
 You've paid into Social Security, but you hear it's tough to get disability approved.
 If you're denied, then what?
 Or maybe your child has had a disability since birth and is now an adult that can't earn enough income to live on.
 You don't have the resources to care for your child through adulthood.
 What can you do?

 When you cannot work or have little income, you count on getting monthly help from Social Security.
 We can help you through the application process so you have a better chance at getting the compensation you deserve.
 If you've been denied, don't give up.
 Many applicants who have valid claims are turned down the first time.
 Call us.

 Our firm has more attorneys who specialize in Social Security Disability (SSD) than any other firm in Southwestern Michigan.
-We collectively bring nearly 20 years experience in helping clients get their benefits and advising them on how to keep them.
-Our knowledge of the rules, the application process, the impairments covered and the appeal process result in more than $1 million annually in back social security compensation for our clients.
+We collectively bring decades of experience in helping clients get their benefits and advising them on how to keep them.
 We're here to help you.

 - What are the types of Social Security Disability benefits?

 - Social Security Disability Insurance (SSDI) is available if you are disabled, have worked for a sufficient period and have earned enough earned work credits.